Package 'spldv'

 formula

-a symbolic description of the model of the form y ~ x | wx where y is the binary dependent variable, x are the independent variables.
+A symbolic description of the model of the form y ~ x | wx where y is the binary dependent variable, x are the independent variables.
 The variables after | are those variables that enter spatially lagged: WXWX.
-The variables in the second part of formula must also appear in the first part.

 data